 MUS 341.
-General Music Education: Elementary, 3 hours, Fall, Spring as needed
+General Music Education: Elementary, 3 hours, Spring

 Designed for elementary teachers with a basic orientation to the purposes and content of music instruction in elementary schools and the opportunity to develop, improve, and apply teaching strategies to music instruction for the elementary classroom.
 Intended for non-music majors.